smartzdp/Data-Application-Lab/Data Scientist Bootcamp/Big Data for Data Scientist/README.md

 # Data-Application-Lab Big Data for Data Scientist

-This folder lists the in-class exercises I completed in the big data course of <a href="https://www.dataapplab.com/">Data Application Lab</a>
+This folder lists the in-class exercises I completed in the big data course provided by <a href="https://www.dataapplab.com/">Data Application Lab</a>.

 * Operating Environment:
    * Big Data Cluster : <a href="https://montana.dataapplab.com/">Montana Hadoop Computing Cluster</a>